Interview with senior travel expert, Digital Nomad and Travel Enthusiast: Why Travel in Sao Paulo Deserves More Attention

 How much time should I spend in São Paulo?

-While I had just 48 hours, I could easily have spent three more days exploring.
-To truly appreciate the city’s many layers, plan for at least 3-4 days if possible.
+I had only 48 hours, but I could have spent three more days here.
+To really see what the city has to offer, try to plan for at least 3-4 days if you can.

 What are the must-visit places in São Paulo?

-- Bark & Crust for an unforgettable meal
+• Bark & Crust for a meal you will not forget

-- Beco do Batman for street art enthusiasts
+• Beco do Batman for those who enjoy street art

-- Old downtown walking tour for history and culture
+• Old downtown walking tour to see history and culture

-- Mosterio de São Bento for architecture and atmosphere
+• Mosterio de São Bento for the building's style and feel

 Is it safe to walk around São Paulo?